MRCIEU/gwas2vcf/README.md

 ### Combine multiallelics

 Merge variants at single genetic position on to a single row.
-This step is **highly** recommended to avoid duplicate RSIDs.
+This step is **highly** recommended to avoid duplicate RSIDs which is not supported by VCF

 ```sh
 bcftools norm \